Sago Mine disaster: Victims

 Of the thirteen miners, Randal L. McCloy Jr., 26, was the only survivor from those trapped at the Sago mine.
-He was removed from the site at approximately 1:30 a.m. on January 4, and transported to St. Joseph's Hospital (Buckhannon, West Virginia).
+He was removed from the site at approximately 1:30 a.m. on January 4, and transported to St. Joseph's Hospital in Buckhannon, West Virginia.
 After being stabilized there, McCloy was transported by ambulance later that morning to a level 1 trauma center at West Virginia University's Ruby Memorial Hospital, 50 mi away in Morgantown.
 He was found to be suffering from carbon monoxide poisoning, a collapsed lung, brain hemorrhaging, edema, muscle injury, faulty liver and heart function.

 On the evening of January 5, McCloy was transferred to Allegheny General Hospital in Pittsburgh to receive infusions of oxygen in a hyperbaric chamber to counteract the effects of carbon monoxide.
 On January 7, he returned to Ruby Memorial Hospital where he remained in a coma.
 On January 18, doctors reported McCloy was showing signs of gradual awakening.
 On January 25, doctors reported McCloy was emerging from the coma, but was still unable to talk.

 On January 26, 2006, West Virginia Hospitals announced that McCloy had been transferred from Ruby Memorial to its HealthSouth Mountainview Regional Rehabilitation Hospital in Morgantown, and was under the care of a rehabilitation specialist.
 He was responsive, could eat, but was still unable to talk.
 McCloy recovered almost fully after months of physical therapy, but he stated he still suffered from some vision and hearing impairment as well as weakness on the right side of his body.

 Private funerals for the 12 deceased miners were held on January 8 to 10, 2006.
 A public memorial service was held on January 15 for them at West Virginia Wesleyan College in Buckhannon.
 More than 2,000 attended the service, which was televised live on CNN.
-Among the speakers were Governor Joe Manchin and author and West Virginia native Homer Hickam.
+Among the speakers were West Virginia Governor Joe Manchin, and author and West Virginia native Homer Hickam.
 Both of West Virginia's U.S. senators, Robert Byrd and Jay Rockefeller, and U.S. Representative Shelley Capito also attended, but did not speak.